 You can start preparing for the mock interview depending on how hard the real interview is.
 Some mock interviews might expect weeks of preparation while some only demand a few days of preparation.

+In this article, we have discussed about Mock Interview: Definition, Uses, Purpose, and Benefits.
 Mock interviews are practice runs for real interviews, and they provide many benefits that cannot be experienced by simply preparing for interviews with practise questions or past questions.
 Practice makes perfect and this stands true for interviews as well.

 Thus, the more you sit for mock interviews, the better you will perform during the interview for your dream company or your favourite job role.
 There are dozens of great mock interview practice services that you can easily use to sit for a mock interview online for free.
 There are personalised mock interviews for software engineers, freshers, students or working professionals applying for senior positions.
 When it comes to your career, there is no point in taking a risk, thus, it is always better to make the best impression you can on your potential employers.